vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Tue Nov  5 02:21:41 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Nov  6 02:20:51 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER